meditationstuff/protocol_1/index.md

 at least one sense in which consciousness becomes non-choppy, non-discontinuous, non-jumpy, non-joggy, non-wrinkly/&#8203;non-fold-y, non-depthy-y, and so-then "liquid" and zero-lag-phase-synced/&#8203;paced parallel and reversibly (to some degree) most especially (in some sense) *serialized* (both experience and action, in some sense, at least in part, up to surprise and unknown unknowns)

 at least one sense in which all stories (about the self or otherwise) are untrue/&#8203;false

+at least one sense in which awareness, experiencing is effortless, spontaneous, requires nothing to be done, just happens, is already happening

 (see also: David Chapman's meaningness work; Daniel Ingram's work)